-MADRE seeks a Documentarist/Team to film and edit a documentary on a Community Hearing event in March 2021, regarding gender-based violence (GBV) committed against Afro-Colombians in the context of armed conflict.
+MADRE seeks a Documentarist/ Team to film and edit a documentary on a Community Hearing event in April 2021, regarding gender-based violence (GBV) committed against Afro-Colombians in the context of armed conflict.

 I. Project Overview and Objectives: